Discovering the Compositional Structure of Vector Representations with Role Learning Networks: The Role Learner (ROLE) Model

-\RLN\ is an extension of the Tensor-Product Encoder (TPE) introduced in \citet{mccoy} (as the ``Tensor Product Decomposition Network''), which produces a linearly-transformed TPR given a string of symbols and pre-assigned role labels for each symbol (see Appendix \ref{sec:tpe} for details).
+\RLN\ is an extension of the Tensor-Product Encoder (TPE) introduced in \citet{mccoy} (as the ``Tensor Product Decomposition Network'') and depicted in Figure \ref{fig:tpe-arch}.
 Crucially, \RLN\ is not \textit{given} role labels for the input symbols, but \textit{learns to compute} them.
-More precisely, it learns a dictionary of $n_\rR$ $d_\rR$-dimensional role-embedding vectors, $\mR \in \R^{d_\rR \x n_\rR}$, and, for each input symbol $\t{s}_t$, computes a soft-attention vector $\va_t$ over these role vectors: the role vector assigned to $\t{s}_t$ is then the attention-weighted linear combination of role vectors, $\vr_t = \mR\, \va_t$. \RLN\ simultaneously learns a dictionary of $n_\rF$ $d_\rF$-dimensional symbol-embedding filler vectors $\mF \in \R^{d_\rF \x n_\rF}$, the $\phi^{\r{th}}$ column of which is $\vf_\phi$, the embedding of symbol type $\phi$; $\phi \in 1, \ldots, n_\rF$ where $n_\rF$ is the size of the vocabulary of symbol types.
+More precisely, it learns a dictionary of $n_\rR$ $d_\rR$-dimensional role-embedding vectors, $\mR \in \R^{d_\rR \times n_\rR}$, and, for each input symbol $\t{s}_t$, computes a soft-attention vector $\va_t$ over these role vectors: the role vector assigned to $\t{s}_t$ is then the attention-weighted linear combination of role vectors, $\vr_t = \mR\, \va_t$. \RLN\ simultaneously learns a dictionary of $n_\rF$ $d_\rF$-dimensional symbol-embedding filler vectors $\mF \in \R^{d_\rF \times n_\rF}$, the $\phi^{\r{th}}$ column of which is $\vf_\phi$, the embedding of symbol type $\phi$; $\phi \in 1, \ldots, n_\rF$ where $n_\rF$ is the size of the vocabulary of symbol types.
 The TPR generated by \RLN\ is thus $\b{T}(\t{S}) = \sum_{t=1}^T \vf_{\tau(\t{s}_t)} \otimes \vr_t$, where $\tau(\t{s}_t)$ is symbol $\t{s}_t$'s type.
-Finally, \RLN\ learns a linear transformation $\bW$ to map this TPR into $\R^d$, where $d$ is the dimension of the representations of the encoder $\c{E}$ it is learning to approximate.
+Finally, \RLN\ learns an affine transformation to map this TPR into $\R^d$, where $d$ is the dimension of the representations of the encoder $\c{E}$.

-\RLN\ uses an LSTM \citep{Hochreiter:1997:LSM:1246443.1246450} to compute the role-assigning attention-vectors $\va_t$ from its learned embedding $\mF$ of the input symbols $\t{s}_t$: at each $t$, the hidden state of the LSTM passes through a linear layer and then a softmax to produce $\va_t$ (depicted in Figure \ref{fig:role_learner}).\footnote{Let the $t^{\r{th}}$ LSTM hidden state be $\vq_t \in \R^H$; let the output-layer weight-matrix have rows $\vk_\rho^\top \in \R^H$ and let the columns of $\mR$ be $\vv_\rho \in R^{d_\rR}$, with $\rho = 1,\dots,n_\rR$.
-Then $\vr_t = \mR\, \va_t = \sum_{\rho=1}^{n_\rR} \vv_\rho\, \softmax ( \vk_\rho^\top \vq_t )$: the result of query-key attention \citep[e.g.,][]{vaswani2017attention} with query $\vq_t$ to a fixed external memory containing key-value pairs $\{ ( \vk_\rho, \vv_\rho ) \}_{\rho=1}^{n_\rR}$. }
+\RLN\ uses an LSTM \citep{Hochreiter:1997:LSM:1246443.1246450} to compute the role-assigning attention-vectors $\va_t$ from its learned embedding $\mF$ of the input symbols $\t{s}_t$: at each $t$, the hidden state of the LSTM passes through a linear layer and then a softmax to produce $\va_t$ (depicted in Figure \ref{fig:role_learner}).
+Let the $t^{\r{th}}$ LSTM hidden state be $\vq_t \in \R^H$; let the output-layer weight-matrix have rows $\vk_\rho^\top \in \R^H$ and let the columns of $\mR$ be $\vv_\rho \in R^{d_\rR}$, with $\rho = 1,\dots,n_\rR$.
+Then $\vr_t = \mR\, \va_t = \sum_{\rho=1}^{n_\rR} \vv_\rho\, \softmax ( \vk_\rho^\top \vq_t )$: the result of query-key attention \citep[e.g.,][]{vaswani2017attention} with query $\vq_t$ to a fixed external memory containing key-value pairs $\{ ( \vk_\rho, \vv_\rho ) \}_{\rho=1}^{n_\rR}$.